Christ The Redeemer (CTR) Catholic Schools Re-Entry Plan

 On July 21, 2020 The Minister of Education indicated that classes will resume in the fall as near normal with additional health measures in place, and the Minister ordered additional health measures on August 4, 2020.
 Please refer to Alberta Education’s Get the Facts: Back to Class 2020-2021 for the Ministry’s reasons for return.

 Please note this plan may be revised as new information becomes available and/or as conditions related to COVID-19 change.
 CTR Catholic’s Re-Entry Plan is indicated in black text with individual school information to be added in blue.
-Individual school information will be emailed to parents and posted on their websites no later than August 25, 2020.
+Individual school information will be emailed to parents and posted on their websites.

 CTR Catholic is focusing on multiple ways to increase safety including the best physical distancing possible, cohorting in K-9, teaching and promoting respiratory etiquette, teaching and promoting proper hygiene and handwashing, enhancing cleaning, supporting students in Grades K to 3 who choose to wear masks, ensuring Grades 4 - 12 students and all staff wear masks, and supporting students and families in the regular screening and monitoring for symptoms of COVID-19.